AdamGagorik/ffxiahbot/doc/source/markdown/setup.md

 * Setting up Python on Windows can be painful.
 * It is easier to install a Python distribution such as Anaconda (http://continuum.io/downloads).

-* Install Git
+* Install Git.
-* Install Python Anaconda
+* Install Python Anaconda.
-* Open the Anaconda command prompt from the start menu

-**Search for it using the start menu**
+* Open the Anaconda command prompt from the start menu (search for it using the start menu).

 ```bash
 > conda update conda